Low-maintenance garden design: 5 steps to designing low-maintenance gardens

 Mature planting schemes demand more from us as some plants may become tired and leggy or too large for their allotted space, but this shouldn’t be too difficult providing it is planned carefully.
-When I'm asked to design a new planting area I will always look to incorporate a few existing mature plants if I can.
+When we are asked to design a new planting area we will always look to incorporate a few existing mature plants if we can.
 They provide height and depth, whilst new planting can offer ground cover to smother weeds and provide seasonal colour and interest.

 3: De-clutter for a better garden